 Hidden away in this vast semi-arid landscape are a number of lush canyons with riparian forest, cool streams and waterfalls are surrounded by thick vegetation - despite its arid appearance, the Mangoky and Onilahy rivers originate in Isalo.
 Open grasslands and palm-fringed oases add to Isalo’s diversity.

-In fact, Isalo has its fair share of reptiles and frogs, around 80 bird species, including over 50 endemics, and insects.
+In fact, Isalo has its fair share of reptiles and interesting frogs, as well as around 80 bird species.

 Particular highlights include Madagascar partridge, White-throated rail, the localised Benson’s rock-thrush and, at night, the White-browed owl.

-You have a good chance of seeing lemurs at the campsite on the Namaza Trail where some bold ring-tailed and red-fronted brown lemurs are often seen.
+Seasonally,you have a good chance of seeing lemurs at the campsite on the Namaza Trail where some bold ring-tailed and red-fronted brown lemurs can be encountered.
 The Canyon des Makis also offers a good opportunity to see Verreaux’s Sifaka.
+(Please note that in summer, while Tapia fruit are in season, mammalian wildlife disperses to sometimes remote parts of the massif).

 When to go